May 9, 2011

 A decision by the Indian government set up four new National Institutes of Design [NIDs] in the country has sparked a lively debate about the kinds of design they should teach.

-An influential group of design thought-leaders has launched a campaign called VisionFirst that calls for [continue …]
+An influential group of design thought-leaders has launched a campaign called VisionFirst that calls for a [continue …]

 January 15, 2011